AnkitBalhara/Self_Notes/NodeJS_Notes.md

 `Non-blocking I/O`: Non-blocking i/o  means working with multiple requests without blocking the thread for a single request.
 I/O basically interacts with external systems such as files, databases.
 Node.js is not used for CPU-intensive work means for calculations, video processing because a single thread cannot handle the CPU works.

 `Asynchronous`: Asynchronous is executing a callback function.
 The moment we get the response from the other server or database it will execute a callback function.
 Callback functions are called as soon as some work is finished and this is because the node.js uses an event-driven architecture.
-The single thread doesn’t work with the request instead it sends the request to another system which resolves the request and it is accessible for another request.
+The single thread doesn’t work with the request, instead it sends the request to another system which resolves the request and it is accessible for another request.

 To handle the request node.js uses
 - Event loop